edssn/ticketing/README.md

 - How communication between microservices is done with an event bus.
 - How to handle concurrency problems in event-driven architectures.
 - TTD - Test Drive Development in NodeJS World.
+- JEST and how configure it with NodeJS (Mocking imports with JEST).

 This project was developed in **Ubuntu 22.04** with **Docker** and **Kubernets** and developed with **React** and **NodeJS**.